calypsonet/calypsonet-keyple-support-website/content/add-ons/plugin-ext/_index.md

 ## Additional 'Reader Plugins' provided by CNA
 The Keyple project already hosts several [plugins for interfacing with "standard" smartcard reader solutions](https://keyple.org/components/standard-reader-plugins/) (PC/SC, Android NFC / OMAPI), or for emulating readers.

-To illustrate some other ways of designing plugins, CNA has also released additional plugins under the [Eclipse Public License version 2](https://www.eclipse.org/legal/epl-2.0/):
+In addition, CNA has released the following plugins under the [Eclipse Public License version 2](https://www.eclipse.org/legal/epl-2.0/) to illustrate further integration patterns:
-- For some of these plugins, the native libraries of the reader solutions are public, in this case, the plugin can be compiled autonomously.
+- When the native library of a reader solution is **publicly available**, the plugin can be compiled autonomously.
-- In the opposite case, a mock is used to compensate the unavailability of the native reader library, meaning that it is necessary to contact the manufacturer in order to compile the plugin.
+- When it is **not publicly available**, a mock is provided as a substitute; the actual native library must be obtained directly from the manufacturer to build the plugin.

-4 plugins are designed for integration into Android based embedded ticketing terminals equipped with a contactless card reader, as well as one or more contact readers for SAMs.
+**Four plugins** target Android-based embedded ticketing terminals, each equipped with a contactless card reader and one or more SAM contact slots:
-- The Famoco plugin interfaces only with SAM readers, as the contactless reader on the Famoco supported terminals is based on the standard Android NFC API (natively supported by Keyple).
+- **Famoco** — interfaces with SAM readers only; the contactless reader on Famoco terminals relies on the standard Android NFC API, which Keyple supports natively.
-- In addition to SAM readers, the Coppernic, Arrive and Bluebird plug-ins manage an observable contactless reader (capable of detecting the card presence).
+- **Coppernic**, **Arrive** and **Bluebird** — manage both SAM readers and an observable contactless reader (capable of detecting card insertion and removal).

+**Two additional plugins** target server or workstation environments:
-The 5th plugin enables a Calypso legacy HSM to be interfaced on a Linux server equipped with a Spirtech HSM.
+- The **Legacy HSM** plugin enables a Calypso legacy HSM to be interfaced on a Linux server equipped with a Spirtech HSM.
+- The **Paragon ID Gen5XX** plugin provides access to the 4 SAM slot readers of Gen5XX PC/SC devices on Windows and Linux.
+It is designed to complement the standard Keyple PC/SC plugin, which handles the contactless interface of the same device.

 <table id="external-resource-table-1" class="table table-striped">
     <thead>